OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 * ***Encounters.*** These activities include dealing with factions, characters, monsters, or other beings.
 * ***Downtime.*** These activities occur between adventures, like carousing, crafting, research, and training.

 The gamemaster controls the transition from one scene to another, often with cues from the players.
-Once the gamemaster sets the scene, it may be necessary to partition it, granting everyone a turn.
 ## Turns

-During encounters, each turn takes approximately 6 seconds of in-game time; during other scenes, a turn may take minutes, hours, days, or longer, per the gamemaster.
-A round is when everyone completes a single turn within the scene; the next round begins once all turns are finalized.
-This process continues until the scene is concluded.
+Once the gamemaster sets the *scene*, it may be necessary to partition it, granting everyone a turn.
+During *encounters*, each turn takes approximately 6 seconds of in-game time; during other *scenes*, a turn may take minutes, hours, days, or longer, per the gamemaster.

+A ***Round*** is when everyone completes their turn; the next round begins once all turns are finalized.
+This process continues until the *scene* is concluded.

 ## Checks

 Some character actions are routine and effortless, while others are contested or pose a more significant challenge.
-In such cases, a *check* is called to validate each action.
+In such cases, a check is called to validate each action.
 A check is performed by rolling a d20 and comparing the result against a target number.

-***Target Number.*** The base target number (TN) equals your character's key ability for all actions, adjusted for the challenge rating.
-The check succeeds unless the roll exceeds the target number.
-For example, the check is successful if the target number is 15 and the roll is 15 or less.
-Had the roll been 16 or higher, the check would have failed.
+The ***Target Number*** equals your character's key ability for the action, adjusted for the challenge rating.
+The check succeeds if the roll is less than or equal to the target number.
+The check fails if the roll exceeds the target number.

+The ***Challenge Rating*** modifies the target number according to the action type.

+Contested/Opposed
+Uncontested/Unopposed

-### Action Check
+### Trait Check

-An action check covers all non-attack actions, such as climbing, sneaking, and riding.
-The base target number for an action equals your character's key ability for the action.
-However, many actions can use alternate abilities depending upon the situation, per the gamemaster.
-For example, an attempt at intimidation could use charisma, intelligence, or strength, depending upon the method employed.
+A trait check covers all non-attack actions, such as climbing, sneaking, and riding.
+The base target number equals your character's key ability for the trait.
+For some actions, alternate traits may be available.
+For example, an attempt at persuasion could use *Charm*, *Deceive*, or *Reason*, depending upon the method employed.
+Also, some traits could employ a different ability, such as Dexterity or Intelligence for *Perform*.
+In each instance, the gamemaster will mediate appropriately.
 Below are the common `traits` listed under their key ability. `Be aware each character class adds more traits to this list.`

 * ***Strength.*** Climb, Force, Jump.
 * ***Dexterity.*** Balance, Sneak, Tumble.